fortrabbit/help/docs/craft-3-tune.md

 Plugins installed that way can be updated with `composer update` later on.
 Please also see our updating instructions.

+Bonus Tip: There is a Yii extension to install, uninstall, enable and disable plugins from the command line: [craft-plugin-commands](https://github.com/ostark/craft-plugin-commands).

 ### Using image tuning plugins